zfrantzen/secure-image-repository-api/README.md

             - Entry in header: `authorization: Basic MTpwYXNzd29yZA`
 #### User
 - `POST http://localhost:8080/user`
     - Create a new user.
-Returns the new user id
+Returns the new user id and password
-    - **Request requirements**: no additional fields
+    - **Request requirements**:
+        - Body: `password` (desired password for the user)
 - `GET http://localhost:8080/user`
     - Get all users in the database.
 Returns a list of user objects in the database
     - **Request requirements**: no additional fields